Welcome to the Percona Live Keynotes

 - What are the advantages and limitations of embedded database engines?

 By the end of the session, attendees will learn the advantages, when and how to use an embedded database compared to using an external database.

 We store data with an intention to use it: search, retrieve, group, sort...
-To do it effectively the MySQL Optimizer uses index statistics when it compiles the query execution plan.
+To do it effectively, the MySQL Optimizer uses index statistics when it compiles the query execution plan.
 This approach works excellently unless your data distribution is not even.

 Last year I worked on several support tickets where data follows the same pattern: millions of popular products fit into a couple of categories and the rest used the rest.
-We had a hard time to find a solution for retrieving goods fast.
+We had a hard time finding a solution for retrieving goods fast.
 We offered workarounds for version 5.7.
 However, a new MariaDB and MySQL 8.0 feature - histograms - would work better, cleaner and faster.
 The idea of the talk was born.

 Of course, histograms are not a panacea and do not help in all situations.